English: “What’s Going On?” November 2016

 The Pacific Rim and Southwest Asia

 Your New Life Station’s broadcast schedule makes use of Universal Coordinated Time (UTC), a 24-hour system also known as Greenwich Mean Time.
 Eastern Daylight Time (EDT) is four hours behind UTC; Central Time (CDT) is five hours behind.
-Outside the U.S.—most locations are on standard time rather than daylight time all year.
+When some parts of the world return to standard time for the winter, Eastern Standard Time (EST) is five hours behind UTC, and Central Standard Time (CST) is six hours behind.
+Outside the U.S.—most locations are on standard time all year rather than daylight time.
 Karachi is five hours ahead of UTC.
 Mumbai and New Delhi are five-and-a-half hours ahead.
-Manila, Beijing, Hong Kong, Singapore, and Kuala Lampur are six hours ahead.
-And Tokyo is seven hours ahead of UTC.
+Manila, Beijing, Hong Kong, Singapore, and Kuala Lampur are eight hours ahead.
+And Tokyo is nine hours ahead of UTC.

-You can also use this website or our listener website, www.knls.org to listen to the English Hour if you’re not into shortwave radio.
+You can also use this website www.knls.org to hear the English Hour if you’re not into shortwave radio.
 You can also access the broadcast through the KNLS app on your mobile device or through Google or Safari.

 The English Hour is the Asian continent’s source for the music of our time and the message of all time.
 While we work to provide a geographical balance in the topics we feature, news about the USA is of great interest to many listeners around the world.
 The English Hour does tell stories about life in the United States and the state of Alaska, where the KNLS transmitter is located.
 Two of the programs are titled The American Highway and Postcard from Alaska.
 They often include a discussion of “American” principles—principles rooted in Christianity that are universally understood and applied.
 And our Eye on the World stories often show the interdependence of the Eastern and Western Hemispheres.